Okojuwoi: Grammar

 Body parts are inalienably possessed, requiring a possessive adjective prefix to complete them, so one cannot say "head" alone, but only "my, or his, or your, etc. head".

-The basic pronouns are almost identical throughout the Great Andamanese languages; Aka-Bea will serve as a representative example (pronouns given in their basic prefixal forms):
+The basic pronouns are almost identical throughout the Great Andamanese languages.

 'This' and 'that' are distinguished as k- and t-.

 Judging from the available sources, the Andamanese languages have only two cardinal numbers — one and two — and their entire numerical lexicon is one, two, one more, some more, and all.

 Sample

 As an example, we give part of a creation myth in Oko-Juwoi, reminiscent of Prometheus: